MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-eaime.md

 This policy setting is applied to Japanese Microsoft IME.

+> [!NOTE]
-**Note**: Changes to this setting will not take effect until the user logs off.
+> Changes to this setting will not take effect until the user logs off.
 <!-- L_TurnOffCustomDictionary-Description-End -->

 <!-- L_TurnOffCustomDictionary-Editable-Begin -->